thib3113/unifi-client/README.md

 the support of websocket is experimental, and with a really bad coverage .
 Doesn't hesitate to open a PR, to add more websockets types

+You can install some dependencies to improve performance : [read here](https://github.com/websockets/ws#opt-in-for-performance)

 ## Technical documentation
 All the technical documentation is available [here](https://thib3113.github.io/unifi-client/modules)